nicercode/2016-02-01-ResBaz/lessons/40-repeating/split-apply-combine.md

 }
 ```

-So here's the equivalent in plyr:
+Now here's the equivalent in plyr:

 ```coffee
 daply(data, .(continent), get.n.countries)
 ```

 Isn't that nice?
+A single line of code, easy to read.

 Let's look at what happened here